Addressing a food desert: Grand opening of El Mercado Fresco supermarket gives Wichitans hope

 WICHITA, Kan.
-(KSNW) – Addressing a food dessert.
-A new store opened its doors on the south side of Wichita this week.
-KSN News talked to the store manager of this location who says she is thrilled to know they are helping with a community need.
+(KSNW) – Addressing a food desert, a new store opened its doors on the south side of Wichita this week.

+Krissia Hernández is the general manager at El Mercado Fresco supermarket.
+The store is located at Broadway and Harry.

-General Manager at El Mercado Fresco supermarket, Krissia Hernández says so far, it’s been a true pleasure helping the minority community in Wichita.
-She says for the past couple of months residents who live on the south side of Wichita have had to commute to get their groceries.
-But now it’s a different story.
+Hernández says, so far, it’s been a true pleasure helping the minority community in Wichita.
+She says for the past couple of months, residents who live on the south side of Wichita have had to commute to get their groceries.
+But now, it’s a different story.

-A couple of months ago the community on the south side of Wichita was left with very few options for fresh produce.
-When the Save A Lot store closed its location on South Broadway it changed the lives of several Wichitans.
+A couple of months ago, the community on the south side of Wichita was left with very few options for fresh produce.
+So when the Save A Lot store closed its location, it changed the lives of several Wichitans.

 “We are here because we know there is a lot of Hispanics in our community here,” added Hernández.

-Hernández says once their franchise owner in Kansas City, Missouri heard about the unfortunate situation happening in Wichita they decided to act.
+Hernández says that once their franchise owner in Kansas City, Missouri, heard about the unfortunate situation in Wichita, they decided to act.

 “This company is coming from Missouri.
-We have 5 stores in Missouri, and this is the 6th one,” said Hernández.
+We have five stores in Missouri, and this is the sixth one,” said Hernández.

 El Mercado Fresco officially opened their doors Wednesday, Aug.
-28, and so far, Hernández says it’s been extremely busy from open to closing.
+28, and so far, Hernández says it’s been busy.

 “A lot of the comments I have heard is that there is a lot of stuff people haven’t seen here,” Morales said.